What is a Fraud Examiner, Investigator or Analyst?

-Occupation Description Obtain evidence, take statements, produce reports, and testify to findings regarding resolution of fraud allegations.
+Job Description & Duties Obtain evidence, take statements, produce reports, and testify to findings regarding resolution of fraud allegations.
 May coordinate fraud detection and prevention activities.

-Life As a Fraud Examiner, Investigator or Analyst
+A Day in the Life of a Fraud Examiner, Investigator or Analyst

 - Conduct field surveillance to gather case-related information.